Ollie-C/nbchallenge/README.md

 1. When filtering in search, page remains on the current page regardless of how many episode cards are being shown and can result in the page being blank unless navigating back a page
 2. Data includes duplicate shows.
 Whilst they are seperate episodes it would be great to filter these out
-3. Deployment - animations are jittery [UPDATE]
+3. Production - animations are jittery [UPDATE]
-4. Deployment - dynamic pages not working.
-Issue with getServerSideProps and configuration of apollo client

 ### Limitations